 If a different method of allocating the capitalized costs was chosen, the gain recorded on our transaction could vary substantially.
 For example, if the allocation was made on the same basis used to compute amortization as noted within Rule 4-10 and we utilized the ratio of proven reserve quantities from the properties sold compared to total proven reserve quantities in our cost center, we would have recorded a gain on sale of approximately \$160 million.
 Because of the value associated with the undeveloped acreage sold, we did not believe this was an appropriate methodology for allocation.

-Any change in the gain recorded would impact the amount of adjustment to our capitalized costs therefore impacting future depletion expense recorded within our financial statements.
+If the amount of gain were recorded differently, it would impact the amount of adjustment to our capitalized costs therefore impacting future depletion expense recorded within our consolidated financial statements.